 For this holiday, we recommend a bag/case with wheels to allow you to easily transport it.
 You will also require a daypack for on the trails.
 Whilst walking the Nakasendo Trail you will not have access to your main luggage and will need to carry any items you require for days 4-6 in your daypack.
 You will also be required to carry any items you may need whilst on the Kumano Kodo Trail days 9-11.
-Space is limited in traditional accommodations such as the minshuku and ryokan, so packing light in your day pack whilst your luggage is forwarded to the larger towns and cities is much more practical.
-The minshuku and ryokan provide meals, toiletries and a yukata (cotton robe) and shoes are not worn inside Japanese homes (or theses styles of home-from home-accommodations), so you really can pack light.
+Space is limited in traditional accommodations such as the minshuku and ryokan, so packing light, in your day pack whilst your luggage is forwarded on to the larger towns and cities is much more practical.
+The minshuku and ryokan provide meals, toiletries and a yukata (cotton robe) and shoes are not worn inside Japanese homes (or theses styles of home from home accommodations), and so you can really pack light.